pauliustumas/mediaLab5/README.md

   - When all features will be ready you have to merge the development branch to the master.

 # Requirements for streaming application
-There are three options to choose from.
+There are two options to choose from.

 Option A:
   - Capture images from camera by using WebRTC API.
 Basic code for chat application is provided.